- American English Slang – Humongous

 There are many other informal expressions to describe things that are very large:

-- Gargantuan – This adjective is derived from the name of a fictional giant – Gargantua – with a large appetite.
+- Gargantuan – This adjective is derived from the name of a fictional giant – Gargantua – who had a very large appetite.

 - Ginormous – British English slang – A blend of gigantic and enormous.